python/cpython/Doc/library/ssl.rst

    Returns verified certificate chain provided by the other end of the SSL channel as a list of DER-encoded bytes.
+   If certificate verification was disabled method acts the same as :meth:`~SSLSocket.get_unverified_chain`.

    .. versionadded:: 3.13

 .. method:: SSLSocket.get_unverified_chain()

-   Returns unverified certificate chain provided by the other end of the SSL channel as a list of DER-encoded bytes.
+   Returns raw certificate chain provided by the other end of the SSL channel as a list of DER-encoded bytes.

    .. versionadded:: 3.13